2. Tools of the trade

 Is the line above a useful reference to the flowchart image from anywhere in the previous site?
 Will the reference work at your student site?
 Provide references for hyperlinking to all other homepages from the site homepage; from the marketing homepage; from the corporate finance homepage.
 Click the checkpoint to confirm your answer.

 Software for the Web is developed in a phased sequence.
 Each phase is essential for the success of the Web project.
 It is often said that "projects that start wrong ... end wrong."
 Managers embrace a "quality assurance" process defining the role of each phase in sequence.
 Quality assurance procedures represent a definite process managers are expected to follow.

 The sequence sometimes has to repeat parts of earlier phases in a process called iteration.

 Describe how the first two phases of software development are different.

 Search engine services are available without charge on the Web.
 Obtaining the use of this last development tool is only a matter of understanding where to find the engines and learning how to search for information.

 Below is a list of search engines that provide good results with minimal advertising and have relatively stable histories.
 Because there is so much consolidation of businesses on the Web, however, by the time you read this textbook, one or more of these search engines may have been renamed, discontinued, or subsumed in another engine's technology.

-To enter one of the search engine sites listed above, key its name into the Explorer address bar.
+To enter one of the search engine sites listed above, key its name into the browser address bar.
 Then press Ctrl+Enter.